alexed1/LightningFlowComponents/flow_screen_components/lightningMapFSC/README.md

 ### Admin Instructions:
 ##### Enabling and Disabling Features in Flow:
 1)  Set Geolocation attribute to true if you plan to pass in Latitude and Longitude.
 Otherwise you will pass in address.
-2)  For markerList (Address), you must pass in semi-colon delimited collection of strings in the following order:  City;Country;PostalCode;State;Street;Name;icon;Id.
+2)  For markerList (Address), you must pass in semi-colon delimited collection of strings in the following order:  City;Country;PostalCode;State;Street;Name;Icon;MarkerValue.
     a.
 Example:  Austin;USA;78767;TX;312 Constitution Place Austin, TX 78767 USA;Edge Communications;standard:account;001B000001KKZavIAH
 3)  For markerList (Geolocation), you must pass in semi-colon delimited collection of strings in the following order:  Latitude;Longitude;Name;icon;Id.
     a.
 30.267153;-97.743057;Edge Communications;standard:account;001B000001KKZavIAH
 4)  Set showListView to true if you want the list of markers displayed on screen.
-5)  Selected marker (if applicable) will be stored in selectedMarkerValue output - this will be the object Id of the object from which the selected was generated.
+5)  Selected marker (if applicable) will be stored in selectedMarkerValue output - the type will depend on what value is passed in for markerList.

 |Parameter	               |I	 |O	     |Information
 |--------------------------|-----|-------|-------------------------------------------------------------------------------------------------------------------------------------------|